Concrete Scanning

 This concern usually arises from someone with experience in x-raying concrete because radiation exposure from x-rays is known to pose health risks.
 The use of x-rays to identify items embedded in concrete remains a viable and accurate method, but x-ray companies must ensure safety by clearing people from an area around the x-ray location.

 Surprisingly, the typical power output of a GPR antenna is less than the power output of most cell phones.
-Consequently, there are no health concerns for our project managers, construction workers, or tenants in the building where the work is taking place.
+Because of this, there are no health concerns for our project managers, construction workers, or tenants in the building where the work is taking place.
+GPRS takes safety very seriously, and would never purposely put our team or yours at risk.

 How Much Time Does it Take to Scan for Core Drilling?